backstage/backstage/docs/integrations/bitbucket/locations.md

 ---

-The Bitbucket integration supports loading catalog entities from bitbucket.org or a self-hosted BitBucket.
+The Bitbucket integration supports loading catalog entities from bitbucket.org or a self-hosted Bitbucket.
 Entities can be added to [static catalog configuration](../../features/software-catalog/configuration.md), or registered with the [catalog-import](https://github.com/backstage/backstage/tree/master/plugins/catalog-import)